ericdnbn/cnn-image-classifier-melanoma/README.md

 ## Modeling With Neural Networks

-The first simple model consists of a basic fully connected dense neural network with two hidden layers, plus an output layer.
+The first simple model consists of a fully connected dense neural network with two hidden layers, plus an output layer.
 This model serves as a proof of concept and provides baseline metrics.

 The following is the confusion matrix it produced: